 → Include a standalone email to market the referral program

 Recognizing that the existing borrower portal’s lacked both logical organization and detailed content, we conducted an open card sort to determine more intuitive groupings.
 Our revised portal design breaks information into the following tabs:

 My Loan, with detailed financial information and helpful infographics to track payoff balances

 Application History, to track applications for loans during the approval process

 My Files, where statements, tax documents, copies of emails and uploaded documents are stored

-To support Climb’s brand principles of accessibility, we placed a static navigation bar to the right of the main portal, giving quick, easy, and most importantly obvious access to borrower support and contact information, a helpful blog about finances and educational goals, and the referral button that had been lost in the previous design.
+We placed a static navigation bar to the right of the main portal, giving quick, easy, and most importantly obvious access to borrower support and contact information, a helpful blog about finances and educational goals, and the referral button that had been lost in the previous design.

-University Accounting Service (UAS) handoff
+De-mystifying the University Accounting Service (UAS) handoff

 Clients usually misinterpret payments being made through Climb's third party accountant as a new bank’s involvement and this fosters suspicion and distrust between the borrower and Climb.